+Clarification: This is already addressed in the JWG.
+In the next version of the Model Repertoire the association name will be reintroduced, and its usage will be optional.

+Proposed action towards JWG: Already addressed in the JWG .

+SA5 / ITU-T conclusions: TBD

 In section 5.2.2.2,

 Is there any necessity to draw a non-navigable association in a class diagram?
 As the information model is for an interface, and it seems that those which are not visible in the interface can be hidden in the diagram.

+Clarification: 3GPP currently does not use non-navigable associations, but may use them in the future.
+And it is our understanding that TMF is already using them.

+Proposed action towards JWG: No change suggested.

+SA5 / ITU-T conclusions: TBD

 In section 5.2.8.2,